-WCPL's Completion Criteria and monitoring program has been developed based on the Biometric (Gibbons et al 2009) and LFA methodologies for assessing ecosystem function and landform establishment success respectively (Section 7.1).
+WCPL's Completion Criteria and monitoring program has been developed based on the Biometric method (Gibbons et al 2009) for assessing ecosystem function).

 5.1 Biometric Assessment

 A green, yellow, orange and red colour system has been developed to rank each measured attribute according to the performance and management actions required.
 This colour ranking system is shown in Table 8.
 The number of hollow-bearing trees and length of fallen logs have been presented as a measure of fauna habitat attributes.
 However no performance criteria has been set for these attributes in remnant vegetation, as in some cases it may take many years (50+) for a suitable density of hollows and logs to form naturally.